Do you intend to become a freelancer in Germany? Learn how to Register for Self-Employment in Germany in this step by step guide.

 Let’s break it down and go through the process step by step of registering as a freelancer at Finanzamt.

 Step 1.
-Apply for Your German Tax ID Number
+Get Your German Tax ID Number

 Also known as Steuer-ID (Tax ID) or Steueridentifikationsnummer (Tax ID number) or Identifikationsnummer (Identification Number).